How-to: Minimizing counterparty default risk in 5 steps

 1. It all starts with a creditworthiness report

-Before you sign a contract and make your goods or services available to a customer it is important to find out reliably about the creditworthiness of this business partner.
+Before you sign a contract and make your goods or services available to a customer it is important to find out reliably about the creditworthiness of this business partner: Run a credit check.
 There are numerous suppliers offering diverse products to enable you to get this information.
 You should make your selection according to the type and volume of the business and the country in which it will take place.
 The information obtained forms the basis for setting the terms of payment such as the payment period and early-payment discount etc.

 2. Securing risks